NixOS/nix.dev/source/tutorials/first-steps/ad-hoc-shell-environments.md

 [nix-shell:~]$ cowsay Hello, Nix! | lolcat
 ```

-Press type `exit` or press `CTRL-D` to exit the shell, and the programs won't be available anymore.
+Type `exit` or press `CTRL-D` to exit the shell, and the programs won't be available anymore.

 ```shell-session
 [nix-shell:~]$ exit